Dulaglutide: Medical uses

 A 2017 meta-analysis did not support the suggestion that treatment with GLP-1 agonists or DPP-4 inhibitors increased all-cause mortality in type 2 diabetics.

 Side effects

 The most common side effects include gastrointestinal disorders, such as dyspepsia, decreased appetite, nausea, vomiting, abdominal pain, diarrhea.
+Over the course of a 52-week double-blind study to detect the efficacy and safety of dulaglutide monotherapy versus metformin in type 2 diabetes, the most common side effects seen were nausea, diarrhea, and vomiting [20].
 Some patients may experience serious adverse reactions: acute pancreatitis (symptoms include persistent severe abdominal pain, sometimes radiating to the back and accompanied by vomiting), hypoglycemia, renal impairment (which may sometimes require hemodialysis).
 The risk of hypoglycemia is increased if the drug is used in combination with sulfonylureas or insulin.

-There is also a potential risk of medullary thyroid carcinoma associated with the use of the drug.
+Some more serious side effects include: